alexamy/godot-dialogue-system/README.md

 ## Interpreter hooks
 ### `_say(name, text)`
 Runned when saying phrase.
+Not implemented in base interpreter.

 ### `_ask(text, choices)`
 Runned when asking question.
 Must return index of choosen choice.
+Not implemented in base interpreter.

 ### `_run(code)`
 Runned when executing code line.
-Default to Godot Expression in context of interpreter.
+Run code as godot expression in context of interpreter by default.

+### `_interpolate(text)`
+Runned on displayed text.
+Interpolate godot expressions in curly braces by default.
+Also can by used to implement custom phrase syntax, i.e. effects, word highlighting, font change, etc.

 ## TODO
 - [x] Multiline phrases
 - [x] Options choose
 - [x] Branching
 - [ ] If / switch logic
-- [ ] Variable read?
+- [x] Variable interpolation
-- [ ] Phrase syntax (effects, highlight, font, etc)
+- [x] Phrase syntax (effects, highlight, font, etc)
 - [x] Escape special characters in start of string if it is a phrase
 - [ ] Node editor